-We describe the evolution of the emerging active region 11076 during eight hours between 17:00 UT on 30 May 2010 to 01:00 UT on 31 May 2010.
-We used the SDO/HMI (Scherrer et al. 2012) and SDO/AIA instruments to study the magnetic and thermal structure of the emerging region.
-SDO/AIA data are level-1 images using a first approximation of the calibration, which does not change the results reported in this letter.
-The pixel size is 0.56"and the time cadence for this study is 45s for SDO/HMI and 36s for SDO/AIA.
-SDO/AIA capabilities and thermal responses are described in Lemen et al. (2012) (see also O'Dwyer et al. 2010).
+The pixel size is 0.56" and the time cadence for this study is 45 s for SDO/HMI and 36 s for SDO/AIA.
+SDO/AIA capabilities and thermal responses are described in Lemen et al. (2012; see also O'Dwyer et al. 2010).
 We accordingly define the temperature of a channel as the temperature of the peak of emission as reported by Lemen et al. (2012), keeping in mind that all broad-band channels are multithermal.

 In the top row of Fig. 1, we display the evolution of the photospheric SDO/HMI line-of-sight magnetic field at three different times (17:00 UT, 21:00 UT, and 01:00 UT).
 The quiet-Sun magnetic-field distribution at 17:00 UT looks like a supergranule magnetic field (large-scale convection cell), and corresponds to the pre-existing coronal magnetic configuration.
-In the top left of Fig. 1, the supergranular boundaries with the highest magnetic-field strength are highlighted with ellipses.
-The supergranular-like magnetic field is not unipolar but composed of mixed positive and negative polarities.
+In the top left of Fig. 1, the supergranular boundaries with the highest magneticfield strength are highlighted with ellipses.
+The supergranularlike magnetic field is not unipolar but composed of mixed positive and negative polarities.
 The bipolar structure of AR 11076 appears clearly in the next two frames with increasing magnetic field strength and area.
 In the middle top row of Fig. 1, we annotate the different polarities that are important for the evolution: N1, P1 and P3 denote the negative (N) and positive (P) polarities of the pre-existing quiet-Sun magnetic field, and N2 and P2 are the polarities associated with the emerging active region.
 We note that during the first eight hours of the emergence, the direction between N2 and P2 polarities remained the same along the east-west direction.
 To complement the evolution of the photospheric magnetic field, we plot in Fig. 2 the total unsigned magnetic flux (black curve), and the positive (in red) and negative (in blue) magnetic fluxes.
 The magnetic fluxes are computed from the line-of-sight component of the magnetic field transformed into a vertical component.
 Obviously, the total unsigned flux is increased, as it should for an emerging active region, but the negative flux (+18%) contributes mainly to this increase, whilst the positive flux increases at a slower rate (+8%).
-This gives an emergence rate for the whole area of 4 10 Mx·h-1 with 2.7 $10^{19} \text{ Mx} \cdot \text{h}^{-1}$ for the negative flux and 1.2 $10^{19} \text{ Mx} \cdot \text{h}^{-1}$ for the positive flux.
+This gives an emergence rate for the whole area of $4 \times 10^{19}$ Mx h-1 with $2.7 \times 10^{19}$ Mx h-1 for the negative flux and $1.2 \times 10^{19}$ Mx h-1 for the positive flux.
 The emergence process is not supposed to change the net magnetic flux, but the observed magnetic flux does not take into account the geometry or inclination of the magnetic field (in other words, the transverse components of the magnetic field).
-The eight hours of this time series are long enough to produce a substantial amount of magnetic flux through the photosphere, which forms magnetic flux concentrations consistent with the recent numerical simulations of emerging ac-
+The eight hours of this time series are long enough to produce a substantial amount of magnetic flux through the photosphere, which forms magnetic flux concentrations consistent with the recent numerical simulations of emerging active regions by Cheung et al. (2010).
+However, according to these authors, pores and sunspots are forming later during the emergence phase.
+Our observations are supporting the results obtained by Cheung et al. (2010).